Fox-ML-infrastructure/FoxML_Core/CLA.md

-Fox-v1-infra – Commercial License Agreement (CLA)
+Fox-v1-infra — Commercial License Agreement (CLA v1.2)

-Version 1.1
 Fox ML Infrastructure LLC
 © 2025 Jennifer Lewis.
 All rights reserved.

 This Commercial License Agreement (“Agreement”) is entered into between Fox ML Infrastructure LLC (“Licensor”) and the purchasing organization (“Licensee”).
 This Agreement governs commercial use of the software known as Fox-v1-infra (“Software”).

 1. Definitions
 Software

-Fox-v1-infra, including all source code, modules, pipelines, documentation, and any updates provided under this Agreement.
+The Fox-v1-infra codebase, modules, pipelines, configurations, documentation, and all updates provided under this Agreement.

 Internal Use

-Use of the Software exclusively within Licensee’s organization, with no distribution or access provided to external parties.
+Use of the Software solely within the Licensee’s organization, accessible only to Licensee’s employees or contractors under confidentiality obligations.

 Derivative Works

-Modifications, extensions, or integrations created by Licensee based on the Software for internal use only.
+Any modifications, extensions, or integrations created by Licensee based on the Software, used exclusively for Internal Use.

 Effective Date

-The date this Agreement is executed by both parties or payment is received, whichever occurs first.
+The earlier of (a) the date payment is received, or (b) the date this Agreement is executed by both parties.

+Organization Size

+Licensee’s total number of employees (not engineers), used to determine the applicable annual license fee.

 2. Grant of Rights

-Subject to full payment and compliance, Licensor grants Licensee a non-exclusive, non-transferable, revocable license to:
+Upon receipt of payment and subject to compliance with this Agreement, Licensor grants Licensee a non-exclusive, non-transferable, revocable license to:

-Use the Software internally for research, development, backtesting, modeling, deployment, and production workflows.
+Use the Software for Internal Use.

-Modify and create derivative works for internal use.
+Modify the Software and create Derivative Works for Internal Use.

-Maintain private forks or internal repositories containing the Software.
+Maintain private internal forks or repositories.

-Integrate the Software with internal data systems, research frameworks, or execution infrastructure.
+Integrate the Software with internal systems, workflows, data layers, and research infrastructure.

-This license DOES NOT permit:
+This license DOES NOT permit Licensee to:

-redistribution of the Software or derivative works
+Redistribute the Software or any Derivative Works.

-sublicensing or resale

-hosting the Software as a commercial service
+Host the Software as a commercial service (SaaS/PaaS).

-making the Software accessible to clients or third parties
+Provide the Software or derivatives to clients or external users.

-publishing the Software (modified or unmodified) as open source
+Publish or disclose source code publicly.

+Sublicense, rent, lease, or sell the Software.

-using the Software to build or enhance a competing ML/quant research infrastructure product
+Use the Software to build a competing ML/quant infrastructure product.

-All rights not explicitly granted are reserved.
+All rights not expressly granted are reserved by Licensor.

 3. Restrictions

 Licensee agrees NOT to:

-Distribute or provide access to the Software outside its organization.
+Make the Software available to third parties outside its organization.

+Publish any portion of the Software, including modified versions.

+Bypass or remove copyright, license notices, or attribution.

-Offer the Software or derivative works to clients or external users.
+Claim ownership of the Software or its architectural design.

-Publish or disclose source code publicly, including on GitHub or any other platform.

-Sublicense, rent, lease, or resell the Software.

-Remove or alter any copyright notices.

-Use the Software to create competing frameworks, platforms, or commercial ML/quant infrastructure products.
+Use the Software in violation of applicable law or export controls.

-Any violation constitutes a material breach and results in immediate termination.
+Violation constitutes a material breach and may result in immediate termination.

-4. Payment Terms
+4. Fees & Payment Terms

-Licensee agrees to pay the annual commercial license fee corresponding to organizational size:
+Annual license fees are based on Organization Size, aligned with the public pricing schedule:

 Annual Commercial License Fees

-Starter (<20 engineers): $18,000 per year
+1–10 employees — $18,000 / year

-Professional (20–100 engineers): $45,000 per year

-Enterprise (>100 engineers): $150,000 per year
+11–50 employees — $36,000 / year

+51–250 employees — $90,000 / year

+251–1000 employees — $180,000 / year

+1000+ employees — starts at $300,000 / year (custom quote)

 Payment is due within 30 days of invoice unless otherwise agreed in writing.

+Renewal

+Licenses renew annually at the then-current pricing unless canceled prior to the renewal date.

-Failure to pay may result in suspension or termination of license rights.
+Failure to pay may result in suspension or termination of rights under this Agreement.

-Licenses automatically renew annually unless canceled prior to renewal date.

 5. Updates

-Licensor may, at its discretion, provide updates, patches, improvements, or new versions.
-Updates are included during the active paid license term.
+Licensor may, at its discretion, provide updates, patches, performance improvements, or new modules.
+Updates are included during the active paid term.

-Licensor is under no obligation to develop specific features or enhancements.
+Licensor does not guarantee development of specific features.

 6. Support (Optional)

 Support is not included unless purchased separately.
-Optional support services may include:
+Optional support may include:

 email assistance